Occurrence in Amherst & Connecticut Valley, Mass.

 Habitat

-Forests, deserts, open country, swamps, and even city parks.
+forests, deserts, open country, swamps, parks

 Nest Materials